 The M4 Sherman tank.
-Much loved, equally maligned, it was not intended for the uses it was put to.
+Much loved, equally maligned, common wisdom states that it was not intended for the uses it was put to.

 Yeah, most of them had low-velocity guns that couldn’t penetrate the armor of a Panther or Tiger tank at range, and yeah, the Panther and Tiger could light up (literally) a Sherman at ranges a Sherman could not reach.
 However, Panthers and Tigers combined only made up about 30% of the German armor the Allied tank crews faced after Normandy.
 The Sherman could go toe to toe with any German armor up to and including the Pkw.
 IV series (though the Pkw IV with the long-barreled 76mm did out range the Sherman’s 75mm).

 Having said that over three years ago, subsequent research has shown that what follows and I had written back then is mostly inaccurate:

 “But in line with the Armored Command’s battle doctrine, the Sherman was never intended for armor-on-armor engagements; that’s what tank destroyers were intended to do.
 The tactical application of the Sherman was a holdover from the WWI philosophy of using armor as infantry support like a mobile pillbox to break through enemy lines and create havoc and destruction behind the lines, or as a mobile fortification covering infantry on the advance.”